JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 List all available IntelliJ-based IDE releases with their updates.
 The result list is used for testing the plugin with Plugin Verifier using the [`runPluginVerifier`](#runpluginverifier-task) task.

 Plugin Verifier requires a list of the IDEs that will be used for verifying your plugin build against.
 The availability of the releases may change in time, i.e., due to security issues in one version – which will be later removed and replaced with an updated IDE release.

 With the `listProductsReleases` task, it is possible to list the currently available IDEs matching given conditions, like platform types, since/until release versions.
-Such a list is fetched from the remote updates file: `https://www.jetbrains.com/updates/updates.xml`, parsed and filtered considering the specified `types`, `sinceVersion`, `untilVersion` properties.
+Such a list is fetched from the remote updates file: `https://www.jetbrains.com/updates/updates.xml`, parsed and filtered considering the specified `type`, `sinceVersion`, `untilVersion` properties.

 The result list is stored within the `outputFile`, which is used as a source for the Plugin Verifier if the `runPluginVerifier` task has no `ideVersions` property specified, the output of the `listProductsReleases` is used.